tyvdh/stellar-protocol/ecosystem/sep_turingsigningserver.md

       "name": "to",
       "type": "string",
-      "description": "Where should we send TYLERCOIN to?", "rules": "Must be a valid Stellar address"
+      "description": "Where should we send TYLERCOIN to?", "rule": "Must be a valid Stellar address"
     },
     {
       "name": "source",
       "type": "string",
-      "description": "What's the source account for this transaction?", "rules": "Must be a valid Stellar address, often the same as the `to` address" },
+      "description": "What's the source account for this transaction?", "rule": "Must be a valid Stellar address, often the same as the `to` address" },
     {
       "name": "amount",
       "type": "string",
       "description": "TYLERCOIN is purchased 1:1 for XLM.
-How much do you want to pay & receive?", "rules": "Must be a valid numerical amount above any TSS signing fee for this contract" }
+How much do you want to pay & receive?", "rule": "Must be a valid numerical amount above any TSS signing fee for this contract" }
-  ]
+  ] // Will be base64 encoded so atob -> JSON.parse
 }
 ```